Posted August 2025

 -

-The construction industry accounts for 90 jobs in the county, which is unchanged from June 2024.
+The construction industry accounts for 90 jobs in the county, which is down 10 jobs from July 2024.

 -

-Manufacturing remained unchanged in the month and year at 100 jobs.
+Manufacturing decreased 10 jobs month to month but was unchanged over the year at 100 jobs.

 -